Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 What remains is to update `VestingContract`'s `initialize` and `from_buffer` method.
 The first step in doing so is to refactor the `super::Tag::ExampleStateCast` object to `super::Tag::VestingContract`.
-Doing so finalizes the `initialize` method : its only role is to write the account's tag into the first 8 bytes of the data buffer.
+Doing so finalizes the `initialize` method: its only role is to write the account's tag into the first 8 bytes of the data buffer.
-Tags are incredibly important to ensure that an account is being interpreted correctly : we wouldn't want an attacker to substitute one type of account for another.
+Tags are incredibly important to ensure that an account is being interpreted correctly: we wouldn't want an attacker to substitute one type of account for another.
 This is a way of implementing runtime type checks on all accounts to decrease our program's attack surface.

 The `initialize` method also checks that the account has not been initialized before.
-This gives us a double guarantee : that we're not attempting to corrupt/overwrite existing data, and that the entire account's data is zeroed out.
+This gives us a double guarantee: that we're not attempting to corrupt/overwrite existing data, and that the entire account's data is zeroed out.

 Finally, we need to fix the `from_buffer` method.
 The first 4 lines of the method do not need to be changed.
-The correct implementation is as follows :
+The correct implementation is as follows:

 ```rust
     pub fn from_buffer(